zhuqh19/EchoGPT/README.md

-# EchoGPT: An Interactive Cardiac Function Assessment Large Language Model for Echocardiogram Videos
+# EchoGPT: An Interactive Cardiac Function Assessment Model for Echocardiogram Videos